0xCD4/Reverse-Engineering/PicoCTF/ARMassembly-1.md

 ldr means in assembly ->  Load a data in specified address (label) into register.
 We do not anything about the user's input we can call as *x* (stack+12 = x)

-we need to substract from 3370.
+we need to subtract from 3370.

 the final result should be 3370-x